-A provider network is a list of the health care providers (like doctors, psychologists, and physical therapists) and health care facilities (like hospitals, urgent care clinics, and pharmacies) that a health insurance plan contracts with to provide health care to its members.
+In-network provider: A health care provider (like doctors, psychologists and physical therapists) or facility (like hospitals, clinics and pharmacies) that an insurance company contracts with to provide services to its members.

 The Importance of Staying In-Network

 Using providers in your health plan’s network will likely keep your health care costs lower.
-If you use an out-of-network provider, you likely will pay more for those services.
+If you use an out-of-network provider, you likely will pay more for those services except in an emergency.

-Before you make an appointment for health care or fill a prescription, check to see if the doctor, pharmacy or other provider you want to use is in your health plan's network.
-To find providers in your network, check your health plan’s on-line provider directory or call the health insurance company’s customer service number.
+Before you make an appointment for health care or fill a prescription, check to see if the provider is in your health plan's network.
+To confirm a provider is in your network, contact your health insurance company.

 Keep the following in mind as you use your coverage:

-- Most health plans must cover a set of preventive services at no cost to you.
+- Most health plans must cover a set of preventive services at no cost to you, if you use an in-network provider.
 These services are free only when delivered by a doctor or other provider in your plan's network.

 - How different plan types—HMO, PPO, EOP and POS—work with provider networks can vary significantly.
 For example, to see a specialist (like an orthopedist), some plans require a referral from your primary care doctor.
 Read more about plan types.

 - In a hospital, it’s possible that not all the providers treating you will be in-network.
 For instance, your surgeon could be in-network, but your anesthesiologist could be out-of-network.

 - Contact your health insurance company if you have any benefit or provider network questions.